 Table of Contents

 These are the only socks I own (along with some thinner SmartWool socks that I use only for layering to increase the snugness of my tennis shoes).
-I find the Medium Crew preferable on the daily, but the thicker Heavy Crew is better when I want my shoes to fit tighter for certain athletic situations where I don’t want my feet slipping.
+I find the Medium Crew preferable on the daily, but the thicker Heavy Crew is better when it’s cold out or I want my shoes to fit tighter for certain athletic situations where I don’t want my feet slipping.

 They’re comfortable, durable, and the navy color looks good.
 Highly recommended.